morganjroberts/open-UST/hardware-distribution/circuit-boards/README.md

 ## Notes
 - UK PCB fabrication house: [pcbtrain.co.uk/services/pcb-fabrication](https://www.pcbtrain.co.uk/services/pcb-fabrication)
-- The source files were created in DesignSpark PCB: [rs-online.com/designspark/pcb-software](https://www.rs-online.com/designspark/pcb-software)
+- The source files (.pcb) were created in DesignSpark PCB: [rs-online.com/designspark/pcb-software](https://www.rs-online.com/designspark/pcb-software)
 - The Gerber files have already been exported and are found in a subfolder for each PCB.
 - Gerber files can be viewed here: [pcbway.com/project/OnlineGerberViewer.html](https://www.pcbway.com/project/OnlineGerberViewer.html)
 - For each PCB, package the Gerber files into a .zip folder and send to the pcb fabrication house.